IBM/cobol-is-fun/my-first-program/README.md

 `FX-REC` defines the record, which is made up of the three parts that appear on the following three lines with level 05 descriptors.

 Part of the power of COBOL's ability to work with data lies in its picture statements.
-For an exhaustive list of ways you can declare data, visit the Enterprise COBOL Language Refer ****LINK NEEDED****.
+For an exhaustive list of ways you can declare data, visit the Enterprise COBOL Language Reference &&&&&&&&&****LINK NEEDED****.
 Our first record field is name `FX-NAME-W` and it is declared to hold 50 alphanumeric characters.
 That is followed by `FX-PRICE-W` which is a currency field, so its declaration is set up to be proceeded by a dollar sign, have comma thousands separators, and have two positions after the decimal place.
 Finally, the record is filled with 17 blank characters called `FILLER`.

 ## Instructions
 1. Copy the supplied files to your z/OS system<br>